When Chase Lawler wanted a wooden micro camper for the back of his pickup truck, he couldn’t find anyone who sold them or even custom-built them.

-So he decided to design and build his own truck camper using wood instead of metal and fiberglass.
+So he decided to design and build his truck camper using plywood instead of metal and fiberglass.
 Chase uses it for festivals, skiing, surfing, and just exploring.

 Images © Chase Lawler